iimrx/data_analytic_setup/README.md

 ![Portainer Dashboard](img/portainer-2.png?raw=true "Portainer Dashboard")

-After deploying the stack, our stack is ready to use in the following ports:
+After deploying the stack successfully, our stack is ready to use in the following ports:

 - JupyterLab: ( `localhost:8888` )
 - MinIO: ( `localhost:9000` or `localhost:9001` )